roshan8/roshan8.github.io/_posts/2020-04-08-GCP-readiness-review(vs AWS).md

 ## Scope
-- This readiness review is scoped at the moving our companies infra from AWS to GCP.
+- This readiness review is scoped at moving our companies infra from AWS to GCP.
-- Since we only use EC2, ASG, LB, and ECR, We are not tied to AWS.
+- Since we only use EC2, ASG, LB, and ECR, We are not vendor locked to AWS. and all our services are cloud native.
 So explore ways to improve the performance and reliability while keeping cost in check.
+---
 ## Why GCP?

 ### Reliability and performance
 - GCP offers a low-latency 10Gbps interconnect across the board.
 - GCP offers a global Anycast network as part of its load balancing service.
 - GCP also has a track record of exceeding its uptime SLAs for compute VMs.
 ### Google Kubernetes Engine
 - We hate having something in prod which we don’t have complete expertise on.
 Even though KOPS is stable, it’s still a dark horse.
-- GKE spin uptime is very less (<5 min)
+- GKE spin-up time is very less (<5 min)
 - Easy to manage RBAC in GKE.
 - One zonal k8 cluster is a free per user account
 ### Pricing